-Essentially it is a combination of cocoa powder, butter, sugar, rum extract, or other real liquor, crumbled cookies, and usually Turkish delight.
+It's essentially a combination of cocoa powder, butter, sugar, rum extract (or other real liquor), crumbled cookies, and usually Turkish delight.
 Some recipes call for whole eggs or egg yolks but, because this cookie isn't baked, make sure to use pasteurized eggs.
-The mixture is formed into a log shape, refrigerated, and then sliced and served.
-There are many variations of this recipe, and here is my favorite.
+The mixture is formed into a log shape, refrigerated, then sliced and served.
+There are many variations of this recipe, but this is our favorite.

 - 4 tablespoons milk

 - 7 ounces/200 grams Turkish delight (chopped)

 - 14 ounces/400 g butter biscuits (like petite beurre, broken into very coarse crumbs)